asterisk/documentation/docs/Configuration/WebRTC/Configuring-Asterisk-for-WebRTC-Clients.md

 !!! note
-    If you have not used the generated self-signed certificates produced in the "[Create Certificates](#CreateCertificates)" section then you will need to set the "`tlscertfile`" and "`tlsprivatekey`" to the path of your own certificates if they differ.
+    If you have not used the generated self-signed certificates produced in the [Create Certificates](#create-certificates) section then you will need to set the "`tlscertfile`" and "`tlsprivatekey`" to the path of your own certificates if they differ.

 [//]: # (end-note)